mameau/emularity-wrapper/README.md

 # emularity-wrapper
 messing around with emularity

 wrapper for emularity, see index.php (yes, yes) for examples of loading titles. nothing here is secured so use at your own risk.
+You can download and upload states from/to your session

 ## setup
 1. clone this repo
-2. clone emularity report as sub directory
+2. clone emularity repo into vendor directory
+2. clone the fancy-ass icons8 set repo into vendor directory
 3. host the site (php required atm)
-4. add roms and software
+4. add roms and software, update index.php
 4. play some games

 ## layout